Prethermal Floquet time crystals in chiral multiferroic chains and applications as quantum sensors of AC fields: Model

 \subsection{Experimental feasibility}

 In our numerical simulations of the model we set the theoretical parameters close to those from recent experimental realizations of chiral multiferroic chains~\cite{yasui2013dielectric,masuda2005spin,solodovnikov1997new,trybus2024dielectric}.
 In particular, we focus on polycrystalline samples of $\rm Rb_2Cu_2Mo_3O_{12}$.
 The crystal structure of such materials consists of one-dimensional chains of $\rm Cu^{2+}$ ions aligned along a specific axis, with $\rm MoO_4$ tetrahedra and $\rm Rb^+$ ions positioned between these chains.
 The $\rm Cu^{2+}$ ions are linked by oxygen ions forming twisted $\rm CuO_{2}$ ribbon chains.
 The $ \rm Cu^{2+}$ ions form in this way quasi-one-dimensional spin chains with effective spin $S=1/2$.
 The exchange interactions between these $\rm Cu^{2+}$ spins are ferromagnetic ($J_1=-138 {\rm K}$) and antiferromagnetic ($J_2=51 {\rm K}$).
 DMI arises due to magneto-electric coupling, with $g_{\rm ME}$ at the order of $0.1J$~\cite{trybus2024dielectric}.
 Therefore, in our analysis, we consider Heisenberg exchange couplings at the order of $\vert J_2/J_1 \vert \approx 1/4$, and $D$ in the range $0.01\leq D/J \leq 1$ as realistic values.
-Moreover, magnetic fields $h$ are external parameters that can be easily tuned in these systems.
+Moreover, magnetic fields $h$ are external parameters that can be tuned in these systems as e.g. using magnetic property measurement system (MPMS), which applies a controlled magnetic field in the material via superconducting solenoids~\cite{yasui2013magnetic}, among other techniques~\cite{menzel2012information,park2007ferroelectriccity,schrettle2008switching,mostovoy2006ferroelectricity,katsura2005spin} .